Nevada's 9th Senate district: 2014

 In 2014, incumbent Democrat Justin Jones ran for re-election, drawing four Republican opponents: Becky Harris, Vick Gill, David Schoen, and Ron Quilang.
 Harris, who was endorsed by the Senate Republican Caucus, had previously waged an unsuccessful campaign for State Assembly.
 Gill, a political newcomer, focused on his opposition to the Affordable Care Act.
 Schoen highlighted the lack of young voices in politics, while Quilang contended that politicians didn't represent small businesses and that Nevada was "moving backward."
 Harris won the primary with just over half of the vote; Gill was behind with 40%, while both Schoen and Quilang received around 5%.

 During the general election campaign, Harris presented herself as a moderate.
 The Las Vegas Review-Journal went further by calling her "[a] Republican running on Democrat issues."
 Jones' campaign was supported by the Culinary Workers Union and the AFL–CIO, both of which provided volunteers for his campaign.
-In September, in an television ad which the Review-Journal called misleading, Jones was attacked for previous incident representing Las Vegas Sands as an attorney.
+In September, in a television ad which the Review-Journal called misleading, Jones was attacked for previous incident representing Las Vegas Sands as an attorney.
 Two polls were conducted: a late September poll from Republican pollster The Tarrance Group which showed Harris up 45-42%, and an early October poll from Democratic pollster Momentum Analysis showing Jones leading Harris 46-44%.

 According to the Las Vegas Review-Journal, District 9 was one out of three districts that "[would] decide which party [would control] the Senate."
 Harris ultimately defeated Jones with 55% of the vote, resulting in a Republican Senate majority.